• Skip to primary navigation

 • About

-You are here: Home / Things To Do in Pattaya / Culture Tourism in Pattaya
+You are here: Home / Pattaya Guides / Culture Tourism in Pattaya

 Culture Tourism in Pattaya

-A common complaint voiced by tourists and ex-pats alike is that Pattaya is not “real Thailand”, that there is a lack of Thai tradition, custom and culture in Pattaya.
-Admittedly Pattaya is very westernized but I have to disagree with the claims that Thai customs and culture are not evident or in effect.
-Pattaya might not be what everybody perceives to be “real Thailand”, but whatever perception you have of “real Thailand” you will find more than a trace of it in Pattaya.
+A common complaint voiced by tourists and expats alike is that Pattaya is not “real Thailand” in the sense that there is a lack of Thai tradition, custom and culture in Pattaya.
+Admittedly Pattaya is very westernized, but I have to disagree with the claims that Thai customs and culture are not evident or in effect.
+Pattaya might not be what everybody perceives to be “the real Thailand,” but whatever you believe that to be, you will find more than a trace of it in Pattaya.

 Allow me to take you on a little culture tour and point out some little titbits of cultural significance around Pattaya.